syncfusion-content/ej2-image-editor-docs/ej2-javascript/image-editor/frame.md

 # Frame in the ##Platform_Name## Image Editor control

-Frame are pre-defined effects that can be applied to an image to alter its appearance or mood.
-Image filters can be used to add visual interest or to enhance certain features of the image.
-Some common types of image frame include Mat, Bevel, Line, Inset, Hook.
-This can be done by either using the toolbar or the [`applyImageFilter`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#applyimagefilter) method which takes a single parameter: the filter applied to an image.
+The frame feature in an Image Editor provides users with the capability to add decorative borders or frames around their images.
+Frames are a visual design element that can enhance the overall appearance and appeal of an image.

-## Apply frame
+## Apply frame to the Image

-The [`drawFrame`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/#applyimagefilter) method is utilized to apply frame to an image.
-By passing the desired filter type as the first parameter of the method, specified as [`ImageFilterOption`](https://ej2.syncfusion.com/javascript/documentation/api/image-editor/imageFilterOption/) the method applies the corresponding filter to the image.
-This allows for easy and convenient application of various filters to enhance or modify the image based on the chosen filter type.
+The [`drawFrame`](https://ej2.syncfusion.com/documentation/api/image-editor/#drawframe) method is a function designed to enable the application of various frame options to an image.
+This method simplifies the process of adding decorative frames, such as mat, bevel, line, hook, and inset, to an image by allowing users to specify their desired frame type.

+Depending on the frame type selected, users may have additional customization options, such as adjusting the frame's thickness, color, texture, or other attributes.
+This allows for fine-tuning the appearance of the frame to match the image's theme or the user's preferences

+The [`drawFrame`](https://ej2.syncfusion.com/documentation/api/image-editor/#drawframe) method in the Image Editor control takes six parameters to define the properties of the rectangle annotation:

+* frameType - Specified the image data or url of the image to be inserted.

+* Color - Specifies the color for the frame.

+* gradientColor - Specifies the gradient color for the frame.

+* size - Specifies the size of the frame.

+* inset - Specifies the inset value for line, hook, and inset type frames.

+* offset - Specifies the offset value for line and inset type frames.

+* borderRadius - Specifies the border radius for line type frame.

+* frameLineStyle - Specifies the frame line style for line type frame.

-* frameType - Specifies the frame options to the image.
+* lineCount - Specifies the line count for the line type frame.

-In the following example, you can using the applyImageFilter method in the button click event.
+In the following example, you can use the drawFrame method in the button click event.

 {% if page.publishingplatform == "typescript" %}